Stability of ALE Ricci-flat manifolds under Ricci flow: Introduction

 \section{Introduction}

-Consider a complete Riemannian manifold $(M^n,g)$ endowed with a Ricci-flat metric $g$.
-As such, it is a fixed point of the Ricci flow and therefore, it is tempting to study the stability of such a metric with respect to the Ricci flow.
-Whether the manifold is closed or noncompact makes an essential difference in the analysis.
+Consider a complete Riemannian manifold $(M^n,g)$ without boundary endowed with a Ricci-flat metric $g$.
+As such, it is a fixed point of the Ricci flow and therefore, it is a natural problem to study the stability of such a metric with respect to the Ricci flow.
+Whether the manifold is compact or noncompact makes an essential difference in the analysis.
 In both cases, if $(M^n,g)$ is Ricci-flat, the linearized operator is the so called Lichnerowicz operator acting on symmetric $2$-tensors.
 Nonetheless, the $L^2$ approach differs drastically in the noncompact case.
 Indeed, even in the simplest situation, that is the flat case, the spectrum of the Lichnerowicz operator is not discrete anymore and $0$ belongs to the essential spectrum.
-In this paper, we restrict to Ricci-flat metrics on noncompact manifolds that are asymptotically locally Euclidean (ALE for short), i.e. that are asymptotic to a flat cone over a space form $\mathbb{S}^{n-1}/\Gamma$ where $\Gamma$ is a finite group of $\SO(n)$ acting freely on $\mathbb{R}^n\setminus\{0\}$.
+In this paper, we consider Ricci-flat metrics on noncompact manifolds that are asymptotically locally Euclidean (ALE for short), i.e. that are asymptotic to a flat cone over a space form $\mathbb{S}^{n-1}/\Gamma$ where $\Gamma$ is a finite group of $\SO(n)$ acting freely on $\mathbb{R}^n\setminus\{0\}$.

 If $(M^n,g_0)$ is an ALE Ricci-flat metric, we assume furthermore that it is linearly stable, i.e. the Lichnerowicz operator is nonpositive in the $L^2$ sense and that the set of ALE Ricci-flat metrics close to $g_0$ is integrable, i.e. has a manifold structure of finite dimension: see Section \ref{def-ALE}.